Nadab and Abihu: Mourning

 Aaron and the other surviving priests were commanded not to mourn, participate in mourning rituals, or have contact with the dead.
 This was applicable not only in this case; but it was modified in an ongoing command.
-While priests could mourn, they could not have contact with the dead - even a dead spouse, parent or child - and they could not participate in public mourning rituals.
+While priests could mourn, they could not have contact with the dead—even a dead spouse, parent or child—and they could not participate in public mourning rituals.
 As the representatives of the people, priests were to avoid anything that might disqualify them for God's service.
 They were to remain ready and able to act in God's service whenever the community needed them.

 The command not to mourn also applied because the crime of Nadab and Abihu was so provoking to God and fully merited the punishment which God had inflicted.
 To mourn in this case could be seen by the people as accusing God of undue severity.
 Both the people and the priests needed to show submission to a righteous judgement.
 If the anointed priests were to sin in this manner, the blame would fall not only upon them but also upon the people.
 In addition, all Jews are prohibited from mourning on the Sabbath and during festivals of the Lord.
 These are days for celebration, no sorrow is permitted to impinge upon the joy of the days.

 However, the people in the community as a whole were allowed to mourn and display grief.
 The death of Nadab and Abihu was tragic yet deserved, and the people were to first recognize that it was deserved and then mourn their death.

 In Judaism

-Nadab and Abihu's sin was an encroachment on duties which devolved on their father alone as the high priest.
-But the offense was of a far more aggravated nature than an encroachment on duties.
-There were multiple sins contained in one act.
-First, they ventured unauthorized to perform the incense service—the highest and most solemn of the priestly duties.
-They also engaged together in a work which was the duty only of one.
-And, thirdly, they presumed to light the fire on the offering themselves.
-In this respect, "they offered foreign fire before the Lord"; they were guilty of a presumptuous and unwarranted intrusion into a sacred office which did not belong to them.
-In these actions they showed carelessness, irreverence, and a want of faith, lamentable especially for those in the priestly service.
-A precedent of such evil tendency was dangerous, and it was imperatively necessary, therefore, as well for the priests themselves as well as for the sacred things, that God should give a punishment.
+The sin of Nadab and Abihu was a serious violation of the duties reserved for their father, the high priest.
+However, their offense was not limited to just overstepping boundaries; it involved multiple transgressions.
+First, without authorization, they took it upon themselves to perform the incense service, the most sacred and important priestly responsibilities.
+Second, they collaborated in a task that only the high priest was allowed to carry out.
+Lastly, they assumed the responsibility of lighting the fire offering themselves.
+In doing so, they "offered foreign fire before the Lord," demonstrating a presumptuous and unauthorized intrusion into a sacred role not rightfully theirs.
+In these actions, they showed carelessness, irreverence, and a want of faith—especially grievous for those in the priestly service.
+A precedent of such evil tendency was dangerous, and it was imperatively necessary for the priests and the sacred items that God should give a punishment.